jstamant/tabletop.engineering/content/posts/why-you-should-play-tabletop-rpgs.md

 ## Develops storytelling, performance, and social skills

-Once of my favorite parts of playing RPGs are the skills that I develop as a result.
+One of my favorite parts of playing RPGs are the skills that I develop as a result.
 Here's a list of skills that you can develop if you participate in role-playing games:

 - Acting/role-playing.
 Learn how to emulate a character's person.
 - Improvising.
 Learn how to come up with realistic details on the